 Here’s a list of every software tool that I use to run my 7 figure online store.

 When it comes to comparing different ecommerce platforms, every shopping cart tends to blend together so here’s a concise summary of BigCommerce’s main strengths over the competition.

-Because BigCommerce allows you to host your store and your blog on the same domain, BigCommerce is a superior solution if you plan on starting a store blog.
+Because BigCommerce allows you to host your online store and your blog on the same domain, BigCommerce is a superior solution if you plan on starting a store blog.

 In addition, BigCommerce offers superior SEO features compared to competing platforms like Shopify because you can adjust your titles, meta descriptions and URL slugs.

 Assuming you sell higher margin goods, BigCommerce will tend to be cheaper than competing platforms like Shopify.